 A movement began in the late 1980's to replace the aging structure with a new facility that offered greater amenities to suit the needs of its members and its special events business.
 The Syria Mosque went up for sale in June of 1989.
 The building was demolished August 27, 1991.

-In October 1994, the Syria Shrine Center opened its new, 40,000 square foot, $10 million facility located in Harmar Township, Cheswick, PA.
+In October 1994, the Syria Shrine Center opened its new, 40,000 square foot, $10 million facility set on 37 acres in Harmar Township, Cheswick, PA.

 Great effort was spent to retain some of the classic features of the former Mosque, such as the twin sphinxes which guarded the entrance and the immense chandeliers which hung in the auditorium.